Cray-HPE/sat/docs/man/sat.8.rst

 **password**
         (optional) Default password to use when querying Cray services that are dependent on Redfish.
-Use caution, as the password is stored as plaintext within the SAT configuration file.
+Use caution, as the password is stored as plain text within the SAT configuration file.
 If not supplied, the user will be queried for a password on the command line when running diagnostics.